 Lessened Impacts: Since the construction operations are all contained on site, there are fewer vehicle trips related to construction through the area that could have otherwise affected traffic flow or increased noise in the surrounding community.
 In addition, this onsite containment increases efficiency because crews are able to complete work much faster.
 For this project, the contractor calculates they used 30 fewer trucks than a traditional paving job of this magnitude.

 “On a typical project, you remove the existing asphalt, haul it off site, and bring it back on site,” says Sean Rivera, Granite Construction project manager.
 “On this job, we can have everything in a nice row, where we are paving all day long.
 This is basically a moving plant down the highway,” says Rivera.

-The recycle train consisted of a Roadtec RX-900 cold planer and a Roadtec RT-500 recycle trailer that has a screen, crusher, pugmill and a microprocessor to weigh and calculate the additives needed for the recycled material.
+The recycle train consisted of a Roadtec RX-900 Cold Planer, a Roadtec RT-500 Recycle Trailer that has a screen, crusher, pugmill and a microprocessor to weigh and calculate the additives needed for the recycled material.
 Also, various support equipment is used for the additives such as lime slurry and emulsion.

 “In the final phase of the process, crews use a new layer of asphalt over the recycled materials and then a chip seal is applied to protect the road,” says Rivera.
 Conventional paving and compaction equipment are used for final paving operation.

 Why not every road?

 If CIR is such a cost saving method to preserve the road, many taxpayers are asking why every road isn’t being repaved this way.
 “Not all roads are good candidates for this process, this one fit,” says Schellenberg.